ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 |}
 </snippet>

-Now, when we run the grid, we should see a country flag in place of the name:
+Now, when we run the grid, we should see a company logo next to the name:

 <grid-example title='Cell Renderer Example' name='cell-renderer-example' type='mixed' options='{ "exampleHeight": 550 }'></grid-example>

+_Note: Read our [Cell Renderer](/cell-rendering/) page for more information on using custom components in cells_

 ---